Farmer interest in state hemp program remains steady

-Farmer interest in the state’s hemp program has remained steady despite cratering wholesale prices for the newly legalized crop.
+Farmer interest in the state’s hemp program has stayed steady despite cratering wholesale prices for the newly legalized crop.

 Hemp is entering its third legal season after not having not been planted in Wisconsin since 1957.
 The crop had previously been banned federally since 1970, but Congress in 2014 opened the door to state-operated hemp pilot programs and in 2018 fully legalized the crop.